 Kimberly’s legal team is planning to meet with the Armed Forces Medical Examiner (AFME) to ask that the cause of death on the death certificate be changed.
 Additionally, the American Investigative Society of Cold Cases (AISOCC) has reviewed the evidence and conducted their own investigation.
 The AISOCC concluded that Michael Stahlman was murdered.

-WHO IS MICHAEL STAHLMAN?
+WHO WAS MICHAEL STAHLMAN?

 Colonel Michael R. Stahlman graduated from the Marine Military School, a college preparatory school, in Harlingen, Texas, in 1981.
 He was a 1985 graduate of the U.S. Naval Academy, where he majored in political science, was assigned to the 13th Company, and graduated with distinction, according to a spokeswoman at the Naval Academy in Annapolis.